paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 ## Merging rather than cherry-pick to/from a release branch

-You've cut a release branch because you're release cadence is low, and you're hardening and certifying the release there.
-But in the days that follow up to the release, you are also doing general merges up to the release branch.
-TODO.
+The developers cut a release branch because their release cadence is low, and they're hardening and certifying the release there.
+BUT in the days that lead up to the release, they are also doing general merges up to the release branch from the trunk.
+That is not right - it is like they cut the branch on the wrong day.
+Maybe the business people on the team are pushing too hard to make a date.

+Cherry picking every commit since the branch-cut to the branch from the trunk is the same thing of course.

 ## Duration of 'short lived' feature branches

-The short-lived feature branch should only last a day or two.
-After the seal of approval from code reviewers and CI daemons it should be merged into the trunk.
-The short-lived feature branch should be deleted, as proof of convergence.
+The short-lived feature branch should only last a day or two, and never diverge from the trunk enough so that a merge back is problematic.
+After the seal of approval from code reviewers and CI daemons it should be merged back into the trunk.
+It should be deleted, as proof of convergence.
-You may then go ahead and make the next short-lived feature branch for the next story/task you're doing.
+The developer in question may then go ahead and make the next short-lived feature branch for the next story/task they're doing.

 ## Numbers of developers on 'short lived' feature branches